leongrdic/wsl-alias/README.md

 1.  have you updated the PATH environment variable in Windows?
 1.  do you have the latest updates installed (on both Windows and Ubuntu)?

+### Why does it require the Insider builds?
+There are a few features that aren't supported in the previous (LXSS) builds:
+-   executing commands as another user through `sudo`
+-   `drvfs` which allows for mounting any drive

 ### I get errors regarding quotes (`"` or `'`)
 Are you using PowerShell?
 This script doesn't work with `cmd`.
 Escaping works like this: